Post job

 A sitter is responsible for assisting medical needs under the supervision of an attending physician, registered nurses, and other health professionals.
 Sitters monitor the patients' daily activities and perform medical duties such as taking the patient's temperature, administering medications, monitoring food intake, helping with bathing needs, and responding to the patients' inquiries, concerns, and requests.
 They also keep track of medical charts to report the patients' health condition and progress to the senior staff.

 These skill sets are where the common ground ends though.
-A home health aid responsibility is more likely to require skills like "patient care," "hha," "in-home care," and "care plan."
-Whereas a sitter requires skills like "kids," "patient safety," "pet," and "allergies."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a home health aid are more likely to require skills like "patient care," "hha," "in-home care," and "care plan."
+On the other hand, a job as a sitter requires skills like "kids," "patient safety," "pet," and "allergies."
+As you can see, what employees do in each career varies considerably.

-Sitters tend to reach similar levels of education than home health aids.
+Sitters earn the highest salaries when working in the non profits industry, with an average yearly salary of $33,017.
+On the other hand, home health aids are paid more in the health care industry with an average salary of $27,162.sitters tend to reach similar levels of education than home health aids.
 In fact, sitters are 0.4% more likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.

 An attending, ambulatory care is responsible for providing patient care, supporting ongoing treatment of health issues, and managing recovery through coordinating with attending physicians or other medical professionals.
 They evaluate medical records, including history and consultation purposes, develop a necessary care plan, keep an accurate medical chart, and schedule laboratory tests and follow-up as needed.
 An attending, ambulatory care must have extensive knowledge of the medical principles and disciplines to monitor the patients' condition and observe medical measures.

-But both careers also use different skills, according to real home health aid resumes.
-While home health aid responsibilities can utilize skills like "home health," "hha," "in-home care," and "run errands," some attendings, ambulatory care use skills like "customer service," "quality care," "direct care," and "rehabilitation."
+Each career also uses different skills, according to real home health aid resumes.
+While home health aid responsibilities can utilize skills like "home health," "hha," "in-home care," and "run errands," attendings, ambulatory care use skills like "customer service," "quality care," "direct care," and "rehabilitation."

 Resident Care Associates are responsible for providing support and care to individuals living in nursing homes or assisted living facilities.
 Their duties include assisting residents with daily tasks such as eating, bathing, and dressing, audit care records, as well as making sure patients take their prescribed medications.
 They implement daily group activities, attend to medical or safety issues, and communicates any concerns to a resident's family members as required.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from home health aids resumes, they are more likely to have skills like "home health," "companionship," "patient care," and "hha."
-But a resident care associate might have skills like "resident care," "administer medications," "rca," and "assist residents."
+The required skills of the two careers differ considerably.
+For example, home health aids are more likely to have skills like "home health," "companionship," "patient care," and "hha."
+But a resident care associate is more likely to have skills like "resident care," "administer medications," "rca," and "assist residents."

 A personal care worker is responsible for providing quality health care services for elders and disabled persons.
 Personal care workers are usually employed in a private household setting or a special healthcare institution, assisting patients with their daily activities, and monitoring their conditions.
 They update the patients' medical charts, administer medication from the physician's prescriptions, and manage their food intake.
 A personal care worker must be highly-organized, especially when attending to patients' needs, inquiries, and concerns.